tler-liu/tler-liu/README.md

 <h1>Hey, I'm Tyler!</h1>

 <p>I'm a 20 year old software engineer and computer science student at Purdue specializing in machine intelligence and data science.
-  <br>   </br>
-  I'm hardstuck V4 at the climbing gym even though I can do ~20 pullups and I think I developed tinnitus from listening to Dimash Kudaibergen 24/7.
 </p>

 <h2>🧑🏻‍💻 Public Repositories</h2>